 The GSS Careers Team are working to promote a culture that attracts, develops, retains and engages a diverse population across the profession.

-Following analysis of the 2019 Analysis Function Diversity and Inclusion Survey (D&I Survey), we set up a GSS Diversity and Inclusion Task and Finish Group made up of volunteers from across the GSS was set up.
+Following analysis of the 2019 Analysis Function Diversity and Inclusion Survey (D&I Survey), we set up a GSS Diversity and Inclusion Working Group, made up of volunteers from across the GSS.

 The group are working on GSS specific survey analysis to help drive their recommendations.
 They are also developing communications and a GSS Diversity and Inclusion Action Plan which aligns to the Civil Service Diversity and Inclusion Strategy and Civil Service Diversity and Inclusion Practice Expectations 2020 to 2021.